How to Consistently Catch Big Redfish

 To locate bigger redfish, it's important to understand their behavior and habitat preferences.

 During the fall months, larger redfish can be found in shallow waters along the coastlines, particularly around structures such as oyster beds, jetties, and bridge pilings.
-These structures provide shelter and a food source for redfish.

 In the winter, redfish tend to move into deeper waters, but can still be found around structures such as deep channels and underwater ledges.